Azure/aks-rdma-infiniband/website/docs/configurations/02-gpu-drivers.md

 :::

 :::warning
-Please proceed with GPU operator installation only if you have created the nodepool **with** the `--skip-gpu-driver-install` flag as described in [prerequisites documentation](../getting-started/02-prerequisites.md#gpu-operator-managed-gpu-driver).
+Please proceed with GPU operator installation only if you have created the nodepool **with** the `--gpu-driver` field set to `none` as described in [prerequisites documentation](../getting-started/02-prerequisites.md#gpu-operator-managed-gpu-driver).
 :::

 GPU Operator is deployed using [Helm](https://helm.sh/), and the [default Helm values](https://github.com/NVIDIA/gpu-operator/blob/v25.3.0/deployments/gpu-operator/values.yaml) are customized to align with the Network Operator and AKS requirements.
 Key adjustments to the Helm values disable redundant components such as NFD and enable RDMA support.